Frequently asked questions

 Clinicians are caring for increasing numbers of complex, aging patients with advanced chronic illness.
 These patients often have debilitating symptoms, decreasing function and worsening quality of life.
 It is critical to have the ability to manage symptoms and align medical treatments with the goals of the patient and family.
 Until recently, training programs have not equipped new clinicians with the communication skills needed to navigate these sometimes difficult discussions nor to effectively manage pain and other symptoms that affect quality of life.

-This program provides an opportunity for practicing clinicians to gain useful communication and symptom management tools that will be meaningful both personally and professionally as well as enhance practice.
+The Palliative Care Academy provides an opportunity for practicing clinicians to gain useful communication and symptom management tools that will be meaningful both personally and professionally as well as enhance practice.

 How was the curriculum developed?